 I’ve spent many summers on the island of Paros, where we had a summer house.
 While there, I used to drink only Greek wine.
 Greek wines are really good, but the problem is that they’re produced in small quantities.
 I’ve tried different types and some were really good indeed.
 Santorini wines have become very popular in the United States because their producers did the right thing.
-For years, I helped the Greek wine promotion people in America, telling them that they have to specialize in very few things that nobody else can make.
-I mean, this preoccupation – not unlike other people in the world– of growing Merlot and Cabernet… nobody is interested in that.
-You have varieties that only exist in Greece that produce really interesting wines.
+For years, I helped the people who were promoting Greek wine in America, telling them that they have to specialize in very few things that nobody else can make.
+I mean, this preoccupation – not unlike other people in the world – of growing Merlot and Cabernet… Nobody is interested in that.
+You have varieties that exist only in Greece that produce really interesting wines.

 What is your advice for Greek winemakers?

 What you need is to have one wine that has an original taste, a name that’s easy to pronounce and some good packaging.
 The one wine that everybody knows, the Assyrtiko wine of Santorini is doing exactly that.
 Red wines are a bit more complicated, because there’s more competition.

 No, they aren’t expensive.
 There is nothing wrong with the price, nothing wrong with the quality, nothing wrong with the packaging.
 The thing is to have enough on the market for people to notice you, especially if you can’t afford to advertise.

 I don’t have favourite wines.
 I think it’s silly to have a favourite wine.
 I have favourite regions, and Bordeaux is definitely one of them.
 But I can’t say I don’t like Burgundy; I used to go there once a year to buy wine.
 I was a wine merchant, you know.
 Well, in fact, I still am!